Ra-The-Husky/GamerFund/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Project couldn't be found"
     }
     ```

-### Create a Review for a Spot based on the Spot's id
+### Create a Discussion for a Project based on the Spot's id (non-developer)

-Create and return a new review for a spot specified by id.
+Create and return a new discussion for a project specified by id while not being the developer for the project.
+A check will be put in place to verify if the user is a developer and the projectId doesn't match any of the user's projectIds.

 - Require Authentication: true
 - Request

   - Method: POST
-  - URL: /api/spots/:spotId
+  - URL: /api/projects/:projectId/discussions
   - Headers:
     - Content-Type: application/json
   - Body:

     ```json
     {
-      "review": "This was an awesome spot!",
-      "stars": 5
+      "description": "Confidence is key, but this feels arrogant to call it the greatest game ever made in gaming history.
+Presses 'X' to doubt"
     }
     ```